Athanasios-Sakatziadis/World-of-Warcraft-Data-Analysis/README.md

 Key insights:
 -
-Due to our results, people prefering to spend the most of their time in the capital city(manipulate auction house prices, selling and buying, chatting) instead joining in the PvP area (Alterac Valley).
+Due to our results, people prefering to spend the most of their time in the capital city(manipulate auction house prices, selling and buying, chatting) instead raiding(Tempest Keep) or PvP (Warsong Gulch).

 # Question 4.
 How many hordes are there? / what are the most popular class/race combination?